onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 > "Every new medium transforms the nature of human thought.
 In the long run, history is the story of information becoming aware of itself." - [James Gleick](https://www.goodreads.com/quotes/427523-every-new-medium-transforms-the-nature-of-human-thought-in)

+> "If you look at the trajectory of life on Earth it's really about information processing." - [Manolis Kellis](https://youtu.be/wMavKrA-4do?t=657), computational biologist at MIT

 > "Not everybody can be famous but everybody can be great, because greatness is determined by service." - [Martin Luther King Jr.](https://www.goodreads.com/quotes/147771-not-everybody-can-be-famous-but-everybody-can-be-great)

 > "Life's most persistent and urgent question is, 'What are you doing for others?'" - [Martin Luther King Jr.](https://www.azquotes.com/quote/158997)